AndreyAD1/process_bathymetry_data/README.md

 Surveying river estuary we deployed several loggers measuring water elevation along estuary.
 While loggers were working, we provided bathymetry observations using sonar.
-Finally, we got sonar data (points with coordinates, depth and measurement time) and logger data (temporal variation of water elevation along river esuary).
+Finally, we got sonar data (points with coordinates, depth and measurement time) and logger data (temporal variation of water elevation along river estuary).

 We decided to make this program to convert automatically every observed depth into a bottom elevation.